 Slidedocs help your audience understand your ideas more quickly because the material has been parsed, structured, and visualized.

 In using Slidedocs I’ve come to realize the major advantages it brings to my ideas compared to emails and other documents.
 Here’s the gist: text-only deliverables trap your ideas.
 There’s a time and a place for complex reports, proposals, and collateral.
 Sometimes, businesses need dense documents for contracts, full research reports, and transcripts.
 However, important information (like my unique idea), gets lost if it’s embedded in blocks of prose.

-The next time you’re tasked with delivering complex ideas, especially ones designed to motivate and persuade, think about the best way to convey them.
+The next time you’re tasked with delivering complex ideas, especially ones designed to influence senior leaders, think about the best way to convey them.
 Will words suffice?
-Or will words, coupled with visuals in a tight, concise, skimmable and searchable Slidedoc make your reader take action?
+Or will words, coupled with visuals in a tight, concise, skimmable, and searchable Slidedoc make your reader take action?

 Illustrated by Sofia Gonzalez.